mrciolino/wiki-backup/timeline.md

 - The party returns to the devastated landscape that was once the Witch King's castle.
 As it begins sinking into the lava, Bazz and Spoops return to the Forge of Pain within at the castle, and manage to haul the massive crystals that contain the souls of powerful smiths into the forge demiplane.
 They also retrieve the Armor, Weapons, and ring from the Witch King's corpse.
 - Death of the Witch King and Quest to give his ring to King Sunfenix.
 - The party returns to Hellaress to rest and report to King Sunfenix.
 - The party locate Princess Vilra Sunfenix in the Feywild where The Witch King had been keeping her.
 She was helping care for refugees who fled the Devastation creatures and did not want to leave until all Devastation creatures were wiped out.
 The party inform her thst only two remain and in the meantime they will send Adalynn's simulacrum to protect the princess and refugees, and prepare them for extraction.
+Adalynn's simulacrum takes the form of a bearded red headed man in their late thirties and stays among the refugees.
 - Spoops draws a card which summons a team of Marut and offers spoops the power of an epic boon if he kills all the marut himself.
 He fails to kill all of them himself as he requires help from the party.
 - Magical College of Porthy
 - [Escape From Sigil](/Events/escape-from-sigil)